MatiasAngeles/The-Discord-Bot-Stuff/README.md

 # The-Discord-Bot-Stuff
 The Stuff If you want to Coin Flip or Random Emoji Generator to your BOT in Discord!

-UPDATE: Client is no longer here, Bot is the replacement of Client!
+UPDATE: $guess is the new command!
+Use it to guess a number between 1 to 10!